Ekaterina-Kaschenko/table-of-contents/server/README.md

 This is a lightweight **Express.js** server used to provide mocked API data for the **Table of Contents** component in the JetBrains test task.

+It acts as a bridge between the frontend and the original JetBrains documentation data, fetching the JSON, processing it, and returning the final result to the client.

 ---

 ## 🚀 Features

 - **Express.js** + **CORS** support for local development.
-- Endpoint `/api/mockedData` that fetches JSON data from the official JetBrains Help site and returns it to the client.
+- **Dynamic TOC Data Fetching** – Retrieves JSON data directly from the official JetBrains Help site.
-- Optional root `/` route for a quick server health check.
-- Designed for **local development only** — not intended for production use.
+- **Server-Side Search with DFS** – When a `searchParams` query is provided, the server filters the tree using a **Depth-First Search algorithm**, returning only matching nodes (plus their parent nodes for context).
+- **Endpoint `/api/mockedData`** – Returns either the full table of contents or a filtered version based on the search query.
+- **Persistent Search Parameters** – Matches frontend behavior so that shared URLs or page reloads return the correct filtered data.

 ---